13 Tips for a Safe Halloween

 11. Limit sugar

-Limit the amount of treats your child eats.
-This many not seem easy given that Halloween treats are often packed with added sugar, but you have options.
+Limit how many treats your child eats.
+This might be hard because Halloween treats have a lot of added sugar, but you have choices.

 Treating your kids to a healthy meal before they go out will make them less likely to eat the candy they collect before you have a chance to check it for them.
 Try rationing the treats in the days following Halloween while teaching your children about moderation.